katherine-d21/meta-ipep-files/netmhciipan-mockup.md

 ![context-sql](images/context-sql.png)

 There's also another separate but related issue of how exactly does NetMHCIIpan evaluate sequences if/when *both* context and inversion are enabled--This would impact how Katherine builds the workflow and how Reid would configure the Galaxy tool wrapper.

+*Edit 4/4/25 Via email, MN confirmed that "The context in NOT inverted.
+This since the context is supposed to caption processing signals, and the [inversion] is related to the MHC binding"*
-* Situation 1: Context residues **are** included in inversion > Encoding context must occur *before* peptide inversion, followed by binding prediction.
+* ~~Situation 1: Context residues **are** included in inversion > Encoding context must occur *before* peptide inversion, followed by binding prediction.~~
-* Situation 2: Context residues are **not** included in inversion > Encoding context must occur *after* peptide inversion, followed by binding prediction.
+* Situation 2: Context residues are **not** included in inversion ~~> Encoding context must occur *after* peptide inversion, followed by binding prediction.~~